 As to electric cooking, we made a reference to it in an earlier post as something Steve and Linda Dashew are experimenting with and saying it is definitely worth looking into; maybe we can ask Steve and Linda to comment on it when we have a moment (John is presently at a week-long travel photography course in Maine having a great time but working all the hours God gave!).

 We have used the Taylor “cooker” for a few seasons of cruising New England.
 Most unsatisfactory.
 The elaborate pre-cooking procedures and sooty overheads were too much.
-Now we keep it (perhaps) to simple with a sea swing, as we cannot find suitable storage for a propane tank ( no pulpits or lockers).
+Now we keep it (perhaps) too simple with a Sea Swing, as we cannot find suitable storage for a propane tank (no pulpits or lockers).
 Any ideas?

 cheers, Eric and Sue